finevine/Projet5/README.md

 Foodstitute is a class exercise for becoming a python developper.
-It aims at finding food substitute using the terminal and all of that amongst 10 food categories which are :
+It aims at finding food substitute using the terminal and all of that amongst a few food categories which are :

-- category 1
-- category 2
-- category 3
-- category 4
-- category 5
-- category 6
-- category 7
+- breakfast cereals
-- category 8
+- candies
-- category 9
+- dark chocolates
+- ice creams and sorbets
-- category 10
+- nuts

+The product's architecture can be found on [Open Food Facts wiki](https://en.wiki.openfoodfacts.org/API/Read/Product).

 ## Table of content